thoughtbot/superglue/README.md

 ```

 #### Deferment
 You can defer rendering of expensive content using the `defer: :auto` option.
-Behind the scenes BreezyTemplates will no-op the block entirely, replace the value with `undefined` as a standin, and append a meta data to the response.
-When the client recieves the payload, breezy will use the meta data to issue an `remote` dispatch to fetch the missing node and graft it at the appropriate keypath on the client side.
+Behind the scenes BreezyTemplates will no-op the block entirely, replace the value with `undefined` as a standin, and append a bit of meta data to the response.
+When the client recieves the payload, breezy will use the meta data to issue a `remote` dispatch to fetch the missing node and graft it at the appropriate keypath on the client side.

 Usage:
 ```ruby